Your gift is 100% tax deductible.

 Epstein-Barr virus causes infectious mononucleosis (also called mono).
 Most people are infected with this virus at some time in their lives, usually as children or teens.

 EBV has been linked to nasopharyngeal cancer and to some forms of lymphoma.
-It is also found in the cancer cells of about 5% to 10% of people with stomach cancer, although it isn’t yet clear if the virus actually causes stomach cancer.
-Stomach cancers linked to EBV tend to be slower growing and have less of a tendency to spread.
+It is also found in the cancer cells of about 5% to 10% of people with stomach cancer, although it isn’t yet clear how the virus might cause stomach cancer.
+Stomach cancers linked to EBV tend to grow more slowly and have less tendency to spread.

 Dhalla F, da Silva SP, Lucas M, Travis S, Chapel H. Review of gastric cancer risk factors in patients with common variable immunodeficiency disorders, resulting in a proposal for a surveillance programme.
 Clin Exp Immunol.
 2011;165:1−7.